-pressing the 's' button allows the user to view the animated model (with background elements).
-This is the default setting, and is shown as part of figure i above ;

-as the model is made up of a combination of six letters (e,c,b,m,n and f), pressing the corresponding key (respectively 'e', 'c' ,'b', 'm', 'n' and 'f') will allow the user to view only the requested initial ;

-he user may also press the 'I' key to view all six initials simultaneously.

-Figure ii (see below) shows the 7 other scenes (excluding the main scene shown in figure i, which can be displayed by pressing 's').
-The central image is the scene displayed when the 'I' key is pressed.
-The letters on the the arrows are the letters to obtain the scene the arrow points to.

-Display of scenes printed when pressing the 'e', 'b', 'c', 'm', 'n', 'f' and 'I' keys

 3.2.2 Toggle access scenes

-Some of the other less important and/or commonly displayed scenes can be access by toggling through a list of all possible displays.
+Some of the other less important scenes can be access by toggling through a list of all possible displays.
 To toggle between these scenes, the user must press the '/' key.

+For example:

 3.3 Display options

-The user can change the scene slightly, in order to get a better view of how the objects are being printed.
+The user can change the scene slightly, in order to get a better view of how the objects are being displayed.

 3.3.1 Placing the origin

-When drawing the individual initials, or when drawing all six simultaneously, the users has the option of showing the origin of the letters, i.e. where the matrix is centered when the function to draw the letter is called.
+When drawing the individual initials, or when drawing all six simultaneously, the user has the option of showing the origin of the letters, i.e. where the letter is centered when the function to draw the letter is called.
 This allows the user to better understand around which point the letter is created.
 This can be achieved by pressing the 'o' key.
-To remove the origin, press the 'o' key again.
+To remove this origin, press the 'o' key again.
 Note that when drawing the animated model, or toggling through its sub-sections, this option is not available.
-Figure iii shows and example of this functionality.
+Figure 1 shows and example of this functionality.

-Example of printing the origin for the b initial
+Figure 2- Example of printing the Origin for the B initial

 3.3.2 Showing the axes

 The user may wish to see where some of the main axes of the program are, in order to get a better understanding of where objects are placed (relative to each other or center of the 3D space).
-Pressing the 'a' key changes the background color to white, and also draws the x = 0, y = 0 and z = 0 axes, center of the 3D space (there point of intersection being the absolute center).
-Pressing the 'a' key again will reverted back to the default “black background mode”.
+Pressing the 'a' key changes the background color to white, and also draws the x = 0, y = 0 and z = 0 lines, center of the 3D space (there point of intersection being the absolute center).
+Pressing the 'a' key again will revert back to the default “black background mode”.

 When in the “white background mode”, the user can choose to display more axes.
 To get a grid of axes in the (x,y) plain, the user can press the 'x' key.
 The 'y' key will draw a grid of axes in the (y,z) plain, and the 'z' key will draw a grid of axes in the (x,z) plain.
-Pressing these keys again suppress the associated grid of axes.
+Pressing these keys again hides the associated grid of axes.

-In figure iv, the central image shows the effect of the 'a' key on the display.
+In Figure 3, the central image shows the effect of the 'a' key on the display.
 The other displays can be obtained by pressing the associate 'x', 'y' or 'z' key.

-Showing axes in “white background” mode
+Figure 3 - Showing axes in “white background” mode

-3.3.3 Switching between full polygon or empty polygons
+3.3.3 Switching between full polygon or empty polygons (wireframe)